shashankaz/Pensieve/README.md

 - **AI-Generated Content**: Create blog posts using the Gemini API for AI-generated content or manually type your posts.
 - **Create, Read, Update, Delete (CRUD)**: Users can create new blog posts, read existing posts, update their posts, and delete posts they no longer want.
 - **Rich Text Editing**: Compose and format blog posts using the React-Quill editor.
+- **Image Uploads**: Upload and manage blog post header images using Multer and Cloudinary.
 - **User Profiles**: Each user has a profile page displaying their information and posts.
 - **Responsive Design**: Mobile-first design implemented with Tailwind CSS for a seamless experience across devices.
 - **Lazy Loading**: Components are lazy-loaded to improve performance and reduce initial load time.